-This report accompanies and supports a Development Application (DA) for the provision sportsground lighting at Frank Gray & Mike Pawley fields, John Fisher Park at Curl Curl.
-The application proposes 6 light structures (poles) at 30 metres height and fixed lighting.
+This report accompanies and supports a Development Application (DA) for the provision sportsground lighting at Passmore Reserve, within District Park at Manly Vale.

-The lighting plans and specifications have been prepared by Apex Lighting Pty Limited and are dated 9 September 2018.
+The lighting plans and specifications have been prepared by Apex Lighting Pty Limited and are dated 10 September 2018.

-The proposed lighting scheme comprises of six lighting towers (poles) of 30m height playing surface to a single crossarm, incorporating fixed lighting on top of each pole.
-The proposal includes 50 luminaires to light 4 fields and 3 ovals (Frank Gray & Mike Pawley Ovals) to an approximate average of 100 lux.
+The lighting scheme proposed for Passmore Reserve comprises of 8 eight lighting towers (poles) of 25m and 30m in height above the playing surface to a single crossarm, incorporating fixed lighting on top of each pole with a total of 29 luminaires to illuminate 3 fields to to an approximate average of 100 lux.
 The design was based on generation 3 of the Philips Optivision LED luminaire.
 Lighting intensity is proposed to a Standard that enables training and game play.